vinceau/project-clippi/docs/connect_to_relay/README.md

 # Connecting to a Slippi Relay

 This tutorial assumes that you have Slippi mirroring already set up.
-If you have not set up Slippi mirroring, [follow this guide](https://docs.google.com/document/d/1ezavBjqVGbVO8aqSa5EHfq7ZflrTCvezRYjOf51MOWg/edit) first before following the below steps.
+If you have not set up Slippi mirroring, follow [the Slippi mirroring guide](https://docs.google.com/document/d/1ezavBjqVGbVO8aqSa5EHfq7ZflrTCvezRYjOf51MOWg/edit) first before following the steps below.

 ## 1. Setup Slippi Desktop App